 - 4 salmon filets, skin removed (about 2 lbs total)

 - 4 cups halved brussels sprouts*

 - 2 Tablespoons unsalted butter, melted

-- 2 Tablespoons parsley (I use dried, chopped)
+- 2 Tablespoons chopped fresh parsley (or use 1 Tablespoon dried)

 - 1 Tablespoon minced garlic

 - 1/2 teaspoon freshly ground black pepper, divided

 - Preheat oven to 400°F (204°C).
 Line a baking sheet with parchment paper or a silicone baking mat.
 Arrange salmon and brussels sprouts evenly spaced on top.